JonOrr/Logistic_Regression/README.md

 # Logistic_Regression
-Logistic Regression classifying individuals from data regarding weight and height.
+A small project that uses Logistic Regression to classify individuals from data regarding weight and height.